fdeblasio/pokeemerald-expansion/notes.md

 ### Other
 - Decap easy chat species/moves/multi-word choices?
+- Easy Chat for non-base Hoenn mons (especially now that the National Dex is disabled)
+    - National Dex is disabled but Frontier/Trainer Hill mons are now registered.
+Potentially see if those can be added to easy chat anyways
 - Have Gabby and Ty's TV show use nicknames?
 - Make stripes of type palettes consistent
     - For example, Dark uses the rest of the E4's but Ice looks like it uses Wallace's